clarissacarcha/samplemob/README.md

 Current

-1. On Booking Map, auto detection of sender location
+1. (Reverse Geocode) On Booking Map, after auto detection of sender location
-2. On Search Places, on keyboard type, debounce of 1 second
+2. (Places API) On Search Places, on keyboard type, debounce of 1 second
-3. On Map pinpoint location, on every move
+3. (Reverse Geocode) On Map pinpoint location, on every move
-4. On Confirm Sender or Recipient Details
+4. (Reverse Geocode) On Confirm Sender or Recipient Details

 Proposed

 1. On Confirm Sender or Recipient (Detect changes to not invoke Google API on same location)
-2. On Search Places, add Search Button no not trigger search on keyboard type
+2. On Search Places, Search Button to call Google API instead of every type.